Biodiesel Laws and Incentives in Iowa

 The Iowa Department of Agriculture and Land Stewardship must establish and administer programs to audit motor fuel facilities, including biofuel processing and production plants, to screen and test motor fuel, including renewable fuel, and to inspect motor fuel sold by dealers, including retail motor fuel dealers.
 Biofuels include ethanol, biobutanol, and biodiesel.
 Renewable fuel is defined as a combustible liquid derived from biomass or produced from a biogas source, such as biofuel and biofuel blended with gasoline.
-(Reference Senate File 609, 2019, and Iowa Code 214A.1)
+(Reference Iowa Code 214A.1 and 214A.2C)

 Ethanol-blended gasoline must conform to ASTM D4814, E85 must conform to ASTM D4806, and biodiesel-blended fuel containing at least 6%, but no more than 20%, biodiesel must conform to ASTM D7467.
 Additionally, biobutanol must be an agriculturally derived isobutyl alcohol that meets ASTM D7862 for butanol for blending with gasoline for use as a motor fuel.
 Gasoline blended with biobutanol must conform to ASTM D4814.
 The state defers to the U.S. Environmental Protection Agency for potential changes in specifications.
 (Reference Iowa Code 214A.2)